 Many companies don’t provide enough training or support.

 When a rep calls with an issue that is important to her, the company doesn’t respond rapidly or at all.

 Money may not be a big issue.
 Money is not always a big motivator.
 The rep may only need a little extra spending money each month.
 If your income opportunity is perceived as difficult, the pursuit of it may not be worth the effort.

 Unmet expectations are another cause of attrition.
 Some companies promise incredible but unrealistic earnings that can be made immediately but fail to help the representative to get there or to get there soon enough if the income potential is real.

 Many join for social reasons.
 Some people have high social needs and if they are able to meet regularly with others, direct selling can fulfill those needs.
 However, if after they join they are not able to obtain the social input they desire, they will spend their time elsewhere.
 Here again, money may not be the primary motivator.

 When people feel disconnected during an activity, they tend to drop it.
 Independent representatives who don’t feel they are part of a community will check out from it.

-In spite of all the things that contribute to attrition, direct selling companies thrive because of the determination and success of those who stick with it.
+In spite of all the things that contribute to attrition, direct selling companies thrive because of the determination and success of those who stick with them.

-If you need help to lower your attrition rate, please contact us.
+If you need help lowering your attrition rate, please contact us.